isntlee/Sagacity/README.md

 ### Automated Testing

 - Tests were developed with the Unit testing framework, these tests were applied to the application's routes/forms.
 See [test.py](https://github.com/isntlee/sagacity/blob/master/test.py) for the full suite of tests.
-Unit-tests are run from CLI with command: "python3 test.py"
+Unit-tests are run from CLI with the command: "python3 test.py"
 - There are two varieties of tests: route/form tests watching clear behaviour and tests verifying actions.
     - Behavior: testing routes/forms, asserting that all cases behave correctly and returning a request succeed status 200.
     - Verify actions: the tests created concern writing/deleting from the database; users, sagas, etc, etc.